PeteGoo/petegoo.github.io/_posts/2020-02-26-this-is-my-picture.md

 ## FAQ

-Q. What about having multiple people working together on a board?
+**Q**.
+What about having multiple people working together on a board?
-A. This is ok for a discussion between two people but is confusing for a group.
+**A**.
+This is ok for a discussion between two people but is confusing for a group.
 Try to avoid unless the two presenters have a good collaborative presentation style.
 You're telling a story after all.

-Q. What about remote teams / individuals?
+**Q**.
+What about remote teams / individuals?
-A. Well sometimes we try to do it on hangouts and/or record it.
+**A**.
+Well sometimes we try to do it on hangouts and/or record it.
 This is _ok_.
 YMMV

-Q. What about digital / online tools
+**Q**.
+What about digital / online tools.
-A. Keen to hear about suggestions but these can be prohibitively expensive and clunky.
+**A**.
+Keen to hear about suggestions but these can be prohibitively expensive and clunky.

-Q. Is this just for developers?
+**Q**.
+Is this just for developers?
-A. Absolutely not.
+**A**.
+Absolutely not.
 I've been trying to get more QAs, UX, Designers, Product people involved.